-Dr. Lynda Nyce earned her Bachelor of Arts in Sociology from Goshen College in 1991.
-She then earned her master’s and doctorate degrees in sociology at The University of Notre Dame.
-She came to Ohio Northern University in 2013 as Director of Global Academic Initiatives.
+Dr. Lynda Nyce earned her Bachelor of Arts in sociology from Goshen College in 1991.
+She then earned her master’s and doctoral degrees in sociology at the University of Notre Dame.
+She came to Ohio Northern University in 2013 as director of global academic initiatives.

-In 2013 she was selected as one of twenty participants in the first Future Leaders Summit convened by the Council on International Education and Exchange (CIEE) and Diversity Abroad.
-This summit brought together international education professionals from across the United States to develop new ways of attracting diverse and underrepresented student populations to study abroad, and broaden campus internationalization efforts.
+In 2013, she was selected as one of 20 participants in the first Future Leaders Summit convened by the Council on International Education and Exchange (CIEE) and Diversity Abroad.
+This summit brought together international education professionals from across the United States to develop new ways of attracting diverse and underrepresented student populations to study abroad and broaden campus internationalization efforts.

-In August of 2015, Lynda was appointed Assistant Vice President for Academic Affairs.
-In this new role, her primary areas of responsibility include retention and student success planning, and global/intercultural initiatives, as well as other initiatives within Academic Affairs.
-She supervises the Study Abroad Coordinator and works with both visa and academic concerns of international students.
+In August 2015, Nyce was appointed assistant vice president for academic affairs.
+In this new role, her primary areas of responsibility include retention and student-success planning, and global/intercultural initiatives as well as other initiatives within academic affairs.
+She supervises the study abroad coordinator and works with both visa and academic concerns of international students.

 Lehr Memorial 206C